johsteffens/qprimes/README.md

 and we use it to collect all primes up to $\sqrt{MAX}$.
 We then select an appropriate interval (called page) including the target range $[MIN,MAX]$ and use previously gathered primes to sieve out non-primes in that interval.
 What remains is the set of desired prime values.

+Although the algorithm has its roots in ancient times, it is still considered among the most efficient way to generate a sequence of prime numbers.

 ## Motivation